Electrical safety FAQs for landlords

 - Shared accommodation with a landlord or landlord’s family

-A renewed fixed term tenancy is a new tenancy, therefore from 1 July renewed fixed term tenancies will need to adhere to electrical safety standards.
+A renewed fixed term tenancy is a new tenancy, therefore from 1 July 2020 all renewed fixed-term tenancies need to adhere to electrical safety standards.

-A tenancy that ends and is renewed as a Statutory Periodic tenancy is classed as a new tenancy and from 1 July will need to adhere to electrical safety standards.
+A tenancy that ends and is renewed as a Statutory Periodic tenancy is classed as a new tenancy and from 1 July 2020 need to adhere to electrical safety standards.

 Contractual Periodic tenancies that state that a rolling monthly tenancy will commence at the end of the fixed-term are considered the same tenancy.
 Therefore, you have until 1 April to adhere to electrical safety standards.